The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 Today, the University of Chicago has approximately 16,000 students enrolled, with a male-to-female ratio of 56:44.
 A quarter of all students hail from overseas, a nod to the institution’s progressive credentials.

-Students run more than 400 clubs and societies, which consist of a typical mix of sports teams, arts, cultural and religious groups, academic and political groupings, and societies that promote eclectic common interests.
+Students run more than 400 clubs and societies, comprising a typical mix of sports teams, arts, cultural and religious groups, academic and political groups, and societies that promote eclectic common interests.
 Among the more famous examples is the University of Chicago bowl team, which has won 118 tournaments and 15 national championships, while the university’s competitive Model United Nations team was the top-ranked team in North America from 2013–to 14 and 2014–to 2015.

-If you have an interest in media and film, then you’re well catered for: the university is home to the longest continuously running student film society Doc Films and publishes several newspapers and magazines.
-Budding thespians can join the renowned improvisational theater troupe Off-Off Campus or learn how to broadcast at the university-owned radio station WHPK.
+If you have an interest in media and film, then you’re well catered for: the university is home to the longest continuously running student film society, Doc Films and publishes several newspapers and magazines.
+Budding thespians can join the renowned improvisational theatre troupe Off-Off Campus or learn how to broadcast at the university-owned radio station WHPK.